 Department representatives and local contacts

-We choose UCU department reps for our area of the university every two years, shortly after the Annual General Meeting (potentially with by-elections in the off-years where there are vacancies).
-This often includes department reps to focus on particular areas: department anti-casualisation rep, department postgraduate rep, department workloads rep, department health and safety rep. Areas without a UCU rep often have a local contact.
+Members elect UCU department reps for our area of the university every two years, shortly after the Annual General Meeting (potentially with by-elections in the off-years where there are vacancies).
+This often includes department reps to focus on particular areas: department anti-casualisation rep, department postgraduate rep, department equality rep, department workloads rep, department health and safety rep. Areas without a UCU rep often have a local contact.
 UCU department reps and local contacts are a point of contact for union members in that school, department, service or area, and they alert the branch committee to issues concerning members in their area.
 Department reps will try to welcome new staff and make sure they know about the union.
 Choosing your UCU department rep

 UCU University of Leeds Branch rules are agreed by members at a general meeting.
 They’re ours and we can collectively change them if we want to at a general meeting, so long as they remain suitably consistent the model rules agreed by all members UCU’s national congress.
 Any member can propose a rule change in a motion to a general meeting.
 If you’d like advice on writing a rule change motion (or any motion) contact your department rep or the branch office.